-The City of Bastrop, Bastrop Economic Development Corporation, and Bastrop Chamber of Commerce have partnered with Bastrop Independent School District and other local organizations to present the Second Annual Bastrop Youth Career Day, scheduled for May 18, 2016, at the Jerry Fay Wilhelm Performing Arts Center.
+The City of Bastrop, Bastrop Economic Development Corporation, Bastrop Chamber of Commerce, and Workforce Solutions have once again partnered with Bastrop Independent School District to host the Annual Bastrop Youth Career Day.
+This will be the fourth year for the event, and will be from 9:00 a.m. to noon on April 20, 2018, at the Jerry Fay Wilhelm Performing Arts Center.

-Juniors and seniors from Bastrop and Cedar Creek High Schools can ask questions, practice interview skills, and learn about current and future employment trends.
-Employers will be able to scout future employees, market their brand/name, and spread the word about their opportunities.
-Students will also have the opportunity to apply for summer jobs, and the panel discussions will help them get a bigger picture of the difference between a job and a career.
+Sophomores and juniors from Bastrop ISD High Schools can ask questions, practice interview skills, and learn about current and future employment trends.
+Employers will be able to scout future employees, market their brand/name, and spread the word about their career opportunities.
+Students will also get a chance to learn about their summer job options.

 “The youth job fair is a great opportunity for the students at Bastrop ISD,” added Les Hudson, director of Career and Technical Education at BISD, about last year’s Youth Career Day.
 “This job fair will create a conduit between the businesses that need employees and the students looking for career opportunities in the Bastrop area.
 This is also a great opportunity for our graduates that are going off to college to see that Bastrop has a lot to offer when they get their degree.”